ZilDuck/Zilkroad-Docs-Client/docs/features/primary-sales-launchpad.md

 ---
+lang: en-US
-title: NFT Launchpad
+title: Primary Sales / Launchpad
-description: How do I get listed on the launchpad?
+meta:
+  - name: description
+    content: Do your inital mint offering using the Zilkroad UI
+  - name: keywords
+    content: Zilkroad Primary Sales Inital Mint Offering Zilliqa
 ---

 ## What is a Launchpad?

 Launchpads are the function of selling NFTs from an initial minting process, typically via a project's website.